zonemaster/zonemaster/docs/documentation/gui-faq-en.md

  But as with all things as evolving as DNS the situation is most likely changing, what is a notice today could be an error tomorrow.
-If you really think we've made a mistake in our judgement please don't hesitate to drop us an email at dnscheck@iis.se with a link to your test and an explanation why you think it shows something that you consider incorrect. ( If you don't know how to find the link to your test, check the "How can ZoneMaster help me"-part of this FAQ ).
+If you really think we've made a mistake in our judgement please don't hesitate to drop us an email at zonemaster-devel@lists.iis.se with a link to your test and an explanation why you think it shows something that you consider incorrect. ( If you don't know how to find the link to your test, check the "How can ZoneMaster help me"-part of this FAQ ).